beca-g/beca-g/README.md

 **👩🏼‍💻 Currently looking for a Junior Developer role**

-**👩🏼‍🎨 Professional experience in** Product Development, Account Management and Production managment in fashion
+**👩🏼‍🎨 Professional experience in** Product Development, Account Management and Production Managment in Fashion

 **👩🏼‍🎓 Studied Software Engineering at [Makers Academy](https://makers.tech/)**